 We have all seen it… when firefighters run in when everyone else runs out.
 You have probably seen the memes or the cheesy T-shirts.
 Firefighters running into burning buildings is kind of the first thought when people think of actual firefighters.

-But when do firefighters run into burning buildings?
+But when do Firefighters run into Burning Buildings?

-All fire departments have different operational guidelines when comes to entering a burning building, but the bottom line is most if not all fire departments will go inside if a life is endangered and can possibly be saved.
+All fire departments have different operational guidelines when comes to entering a burning building, but the bottom line is most, if not all Fire Departments will go inside if a life is endangered and can possibly be saved.

-It’s the ultimate reason why fire fighters do what they do.
-Its what every single firefighter thinks about when they are training for these stressful situations.
+Saving a Victim from a Fire is what every single firefighter thinks about when they are training for these stressful situations.
 This is a situation where the crew knows the stakes are high and the risks may be even higher.

 Life safety risks can be as simple as a suspicion that someone is trapped inside the burning building.
 That is reason enough.
 This is risk a lot to save a lot kind of situation.
-That’s why their is always an ambulance at the fire scene as well.
+That’s why there is always an ambulance at the fire scene as well.

 This means finding new ways to put themselves in that stressful mindset to perform as close to realistically as possible.
 Departments will utilize anything they can to get an edge in their training.